zachary82699/Spotify-Ad-Muter/README.md

 # Spotify-Ad-Muter
   This is a Python script that automatically mutes Spotify ads and unmutes when the ads are finished.

+# How To Install/Use?

+# IMPORTANT!
+MAKE SURE YOU HAVE PYTHON3 INSTALLED ON YOUR SYSTEM!

+  1. Download the repo as .zip
+  2. Extract the .zip file
+  3. Run the 'install requirements.bat'
+  4. Open a command prompt window, cd into the directory with the main.py
+  5. Enter 'python main.py', Hit Enter
+  6. Enjoy! :D

 # Why Did I Make This
 I decided to create this script because I couldn't afford Spotify Premium and I hate blocking ads.
 Yes, some ads are shitty, but a majority of ads are fine and running advertisements help offset server costs.